Risk Factors Dashboard

 EIB Agreement

-In April 2020, we and our subsidiaries, Pluri Biotech Ltd. and Pluristem GmbH, executed a finance agreement executed with the EIB, or the EIB Finance Agreement, for non–dilutive funding of up to €50 million in the aggregate, payable in three tranches.
+In April 2020, we, the Subsidiary, and the German Subsidiary, together with the European Investment Bank, or EIB, executed a finance agreement, or the EIB Finance Agreement, for non–dilutive funding of up to €50 million in the aggregate, payable in three tranches.
+The proceeds from the EIB Finance Agreement were intended to support our research and development in Europe to further advance our regenerative cell therapy platform, and to bring the products in our pipeline to market.
 The proceeds from the EIB Finance Agreement were intended to support our research and development in the EU to further advance our regenerative cell therapy platform, and to bring the products in our pipeline to market.
 The term of the project was three years commencing on January 1, 2020.

 Charité Agreement